Hi there, glad you’re here. This is my first post, originally published on 1/1/2013. If you’re new to this blog, this is a great place to start.

 My life was good.
 I had a job that paid well.
 I had 2 good kids and a good wife.
 I had 2 decent cars in a middle class enclave with nice neighbors.

 We were smart with our money.
 I maxed out my 401(k) every year and even saved beyond that.
-When housing was going gangbusters and before we had kids, my wife and I flipped houses.
+When housing was going gangbusters and before we had kids, my wife and I flipped homes.
 We would buy older, outdated homes and spruce them up.
 We would live in them for a couple years, therefore not incurring any taxes on our gains and make a nice profit.

 We had kids; two beautiful girls.
 I planned to raise them as best I could and send them on their way.